The Motels: Second incarnation

 The release of All Four One coincided with the emergence of MTV on U.S. television.
 As a result, Capitol created music videos for both "Only the Lonely" and "Take the L".
 In 1982, Davis won a Best Performance in a Music Video award category at the American Music Awards for her performance in the "Only the Lonely" video.
 During 1982, the band added keyboardist/guitarist Scott Thurston, formerly of Iggy and The Stooges, to their touring line-up.

-Garay was now firmly in control of album and video production for The Motels.
+Garay was now firmly in control of album and video production for The Motels, owned Record One, the studio where they recorded, and the rehearsal space where they prepared.
 After the band fired Fritz Turner Management, Garay also became the band manager.
 In February 1983, the band returned to the recording studio and released the album Little Robbers later that year.
 Again, Garay made extensive use of session musicians.
 For albums, The Motels line-up was Davis and a revolving cast of musicians; for concerts there was a definitive band that included Thurston on additional keyboards and guitars.

-"Suddenly Last Summer", the first single from the album, hit No. 9 on the Hot 100 in the United States, with the album hitting No. 1 on Billboard's Album Rock Tracks chart and going gold in the U.S., Canada, and several other countries.
+"Suddenly Last Summer", the first single from the album, hit No. 9 on the Hot 100 in the United States, with the album peaking at No. 1 on Billboard's Album Rock Tracks chart and going gold in the U.S., Canada, and several other countries.
 In August 1983, at the insistence of Garay, David Platshon was added on drums with Glascock reluctantly moving over to percussion.

 The first leg of the Little Robbers tour, which included an appearance on Saturday Night Live, started in January 1984 but ended abruptly in February with the firing of Garay as manager for personal reasons.
 Drummer Platshon was dropped, and Glascock resumed his spot on the drum throne.
 The band continued performing under new management, and they recorded songs for two film soundtracks: "Long Day" was recorded for Moscow on the Hudson and "In the Jungle" was recorded for Teachers.
 By mid-summer, the band was back in the recording studio working on new material.

 In late 1984, Capitol Records brought in producer Richie Zito in an attempt to maintain the band's commercialism.
 After more than a year of recording, the group released their fifth album Shock in September 1985.
 The first single from the album was "Shame", which reached No. 21 on the Billboard Hot 100 and No. 10 on the Top Rock Tracks chart in the U.S. Two other singles were taken from the album: the title track "Shock" and "Icy Red", with the former peaking at No. 84 on the Billboard chart.
 From early 1986 to February 1987, The Motels worked on songs for a planned sixth album.
 However, on February 13, 1987, Martha Davis took each member of the band in turn to a local bar to notify them that she had decided to dissolve the band and go solo.